Vacuum bubbles from cosmic ripples: The thin-wall approximation at high temperature

 Since the bounce solution is an extremum of the action in the whole space of field configurations, the bubble wall radius $R$ in the thin-wall approximation can be determined by searching for the saddle point of \eqref{eq: DSE}.
 Requiring $\md\Delta S_\mathrm{E} / \md R = 0$ results in

 where $R_\mathrm{flat}$ is defined as the bubble radius with $\zeta \equiv 0$.
-This result can be understood from another point of view.
+This result can be understood from another perspective.
 Integrating over the total conservation equation~\eqref{eq: cons. h-T} without neglecting the friction term, one can arrive at

 where in the second line we have used the fact that $\dot{\phi}$ is non-zero only in the vicinity of the bubble wall, and in the last line we have used \eqref{eq: sigma}, as well as the asymptomatic behaviours of the bounce solution: $\dot{\phi}\to 0$ on the two boundaries, $V\to V_T$ and $V_F$ at $r\to 0$ and $\infty$ respectively.
 This is equivalent to the result~\eqref{eq: Rflat} we got from the variational principle.